jstockdale/GoodUSB/README.md

 Imagine controlling your Raspberry Pi, Steam Deck, Mac computer, or any device requiring direct keyboard input without the need for a physical keyboard.
 GoodUSB materializes this vision.
 It's more than a project; it's a movement towards creating a more accessible, efficient, and secure way of managing your devices.
 With GoodUSB, your smartphone or computer becomes a universal remote control, bringing unprecedented convenience into your hands.

-## Beyond Convenience: Security at Its Core

-GoodUSB is designed with your security as the top priority.
-Incorporating WPA2, SSL, and robust authentication mechanisms, we ensure that your devices remain secure while offering the flexibility of remote access.
 GoodUSB transforms the notorious capabilities of BadUSB into a force for good, enabling safe and secure control over your devices.

 ## Feature Highlights

 - **Wireless Keyboard and Mouse**: Turn any Wi-Fi-capable device into a virtual keyboard and mouse, extending the command set of websocket parsing Duckyscript to include "type" and "press" commands.
 - **Universal Compatibility**: Whether it's a Raspberry Pi without its own keyboard, a Steam Deck, or a Mac computer requiring direct input for actions like unlocking, GoodUSB connects seamlessly.
-- **Advanced Security**: With WPA2, SSL, and strong authentication, GoodUSB ensures a secure link to your devices, protecting against unauthorized access.
 - **Open Source and Community-Driven**: GoodUSB is built by the community, for the community.
 We're committed to transparency, innovation, and continuously enhancing user experience.

 ## Join the GoodUSB Movement